Bw3ll/sharem/README.md

 2. ```sudo ./linux_installer.sh``` Execute the Installer
 3. Add DLL Files

 You will need to add the Windows DLL files.
 We do not currently these available as a separate download for Linux users.
 At this time, users would need harvest them by installing it via Windows.
 (Note: These DLLs MUST be inflated by SHAREM.
 Dlls cannot be used if not inflated.
 Most, though perhaps not all, will fail if not inflated the proper amount.)
-Later, we will provide these as a separate download in the coming weeks.
-But in the meantime, the user can follow the Windows steps to generate them and move them to Linux.
+Later, we may provide these as a separate download in the coming weeks.
+But in the meantime, the user can follow the Windows steps to generate them and move them to Linux, placing them in sharem\sharem\sharem\DLLs\x64 and sharem\sharem\sharem\DLLs\x86.
+You would also need the foundDLLAddresses32.json and FoundDLLAddresses64.json, which should go in sharem\sharem\sharem .

+# Ghidra Script
+Max Kersten's Ghidra Script as shown as Black Hat and DEFCON this August 2023 can be found here: https://github.com/advanced-threat-research/GhidraScripts/blob/main/Sharem.java
+Further documentation on usage will be forthcoming.
+This Ghidra plugin is courtesy of Trellx!

 # Documentation
 Documentation can be found at the [SHAREM Wiki](https://github.com/Bw3ll/sharem/wiki), which provides some instructional  information on SHAREM usage, although there are significant portions and features not currently documented.